Speed Index is one of six metrics tracked in the Performance section of the Lighthouse report. Each metric captures some

 Speed Index measures how quickly content is visually displayed during page load.
 Lighthouse first captures a video of the page loading in the browser and computes the visual progression between frames.
 Lighthouse then uses the Speedline Node.js module to generate the Speed Index score.

 Speedline is based on the same principles as the original speed index introduced by WebpageTest.org.

 How Lighthouse determines your Speed Index score #

 Your Speed Index score is a comparison of your page's speed index and the speed indices of real websites, based on data from the HTTP Archive.

-This table shows how to interpret your Speed Index score:
+This table shows how to interpret your mobile Speed Index score:

 |Over 5.8||Red (slow)|